-On March 18, 2021, the Company sold equity investment in Vivacitas, a U.S.-based biopharmaceutical company, equaling to 2,480,000 shares of common stock and a stock option to purchase 250,000 shares of Vivacitas common stock at \$1 per share at any time prior to the date of a public offering, to a subsidiary of DSS for \$2,480,000.
-Chan Heng Fai, CEO and the founder of our Company, holds a director position on both Vivacitas and DSS.
+On March 18, 2021, the Company sold its equity investment in Vivacitas, a U.S.-based biopharmaceutical company, consisting of 2,480,000 shares of common stock and an option to purchase 250,000 shares of Vivacitas common stock at \$1 per share at any time prior to the date of a public offering, to a subsidiary of DSS for \$2,480,000.
+Chan Heng Fai, our Chairman, CEO and founder, serves as a director of Vivacitas and as the Executive Chairman of DSS.
 After this transaction, we do not own any investment in Vivacitas.
 Our original cost of common stock and stock option of Vivacitas was \$200,128.
 We did not recognize gain or loss in this transaction.
-The difference of \$2,279,872 between the selling price and our original investment cost was recorded as additional paid capital considering it was a related party transaction.
+The difference of \$2,279,872 between the selling price and our original investment cost was recorded as additional paid capital, reflecting that it was a related party transaction.

-Purchase of stock in True Partners Capital Holding Limited
+Purchase and Sale of Stock in True Partners Capital Holding Limited

 On March 12, 2021, the Company purchased 62,122,908 ordinary shares of True Partners Capital Holding Limited for \$6,729,629 from a related party.
-The fair market value of stock on acquisition date was \$10,003,689.
-The difference between purchase price and fair market value of \$3,274,060 was recorded as equity transaction on Company's condensed consolidated statement of stockholders' equity at December 31, 2021.
+The fair market value of such stock on the acquisition date was \$10,003,689.
+The difference between the purchase price and the fair market value of \$3,274,060 was recorded as an equity transaction on Company's condensed consolidated statement of stockholders' equity at December 31, 2021.
+Pursuant to a Stock Purchase Agreement from February 2022, the Company sold 62,122,908 shares of True Partner to DSS Inc. (through the transfer of subsidiary and otherwise), for a purchase price of 17,570,948 shares of common stock of DSS.
+DSS shareholders approved the Stock Purchase Agreement on May 17, 2022 (which is deemed to be the effective date of this transaction).
+The transaction loss of \$446,104, which is the difference between the fair value of True Partner stock and fair value of DSS stock at the agreement's effective date, was recorded as other expense in the Company's Statement of Operations.